Barbados: Foreign relations

 Barbados follows a policy of nonalignment and seeks cooperative relations with all friendly states.
 Barbados is a full and participating member of the Caribbean Community (CARICOM), CARICOM Single Market and Economy (CSME), the Association of Caribbean States (ACS), the Organization of American States (OAS), the Commonwealth of Nations, and the Caribbean Court of Justice (CCJ).
 In 2005, Barbados replaced the Judicial Committee of the Privy Council with the Caribbean Court of Justice as its final court of appeal.

+Barbados has been a member of The Forum of Small States (FOSS) since the group's founding in 1992.

 World Trade Organization, European Commission, CARIFORUM

 Barbados is an original member (1995) of the World Trade Organization (WTO) and participates actively in its work.
 It grants at least MFN treatment to all its trading partners.
 European Union relations and cooperation with Barbados are carried out both on a bilateral and a regional basis.
 Barbados is party to the Cotonou Agreement, through which, As of December 2007, it is linked by an Economic Partnership Agreement with the European Commission.
 The pact involves the Caribbean Forum (CARIFORUM) subgroup of the African, Caribbean and Pacific Group of States (ACP).
 CARIFORUM is the only part of the wider ACP-bloc that has concluded the full regional trade-pact with the European Union.
 There are also ongoing EU-Community of Latin American and Caribbean States (CELAC) and EU-CARIFORUM dialogues.

 Trade policy has also sought to protect a small number of domestic activities, mostly food production, from foreign competition, while recognising that most domestic needs are best met by imports.